2022 USL League Two season

-The 2022 USL League Two season is the 28th season of USL League Two.
+The 2022 USL League Two season was the 27th season of USL League Two.

 The regular season began on May 1 and ended on July 17.
 113 teams participated in this season.
 The league reached a new high of 16 divisions after removing the Deep South division and adding five new divisions.
 The new divisions were the Chesapeake, Deep North, Lone Star, South Central, and Valley.